 How does it all work?

-If you think a Pseudomyxoma Buddy could help, start by filling out the form below.
+If you think a Pseudomyxoma Buddy could help, start by sending us and email.
 Our Buddy Facilitator will get in touch to find out more about you, match you up to a Buddy and arrange your first contact.
 Just remember that Pseudomyxoma Buddies aren’t health professionals — they’re there to share information and insight from their perspective.
 For specific medical questions, always speak to your doctor.

 Buddies are all survivors or carers who volunteer our time to help others.
 Any information shared is from our perspective – we are not health care professionals.
 We are all individuals, everyone is different.
 We recommend that you take advice from your doctors for specific information.